bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 so we&apos;re not seeing those additional slides.
 We&apos;re only seeing the one that&apos;s actually in the window.
-It&apos;s important to understand that that&apos;s how this project is set up because it has an effect on how we write our JavaScript.
+It&apos;s important to understand that that&apos;s how this project is set up because it has an effect on how we write our JavaScript.</p>

 <h3>Start Files: jQuery Image Sliders</h3>

-Attached is a zip file of the the things you need to begin this exercise.
-A <b>zip file</b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.
+<p>Attached is a zip file of the things you need to begin this
+exercise.
+A <b>zip file</b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.</p>

 <ul>
   <li id="ch3-01-zip"><a href="./zip/3.01-Slider-V1-START.zip"